 A Zone defines when bells ring and are made up of default and exception schedules.
 Once a zone is created, it can then be assigned to a bell controller relay.

-The zones list view displays all zones created in your OneVue account.
+The zones list view displays all zones.
 From the list view, you can select the name of a zone to view its profile or copy a zone.

-You can copy an existing zone to simplify creating a new zone that has similar schedules.
+Copy an existing zone to simplify creating a new zone that has a similar schedules.
 When a zone is copied, a new zone is created with the copied zone schedules.
 Once copied, simply edit the zone settings and schedules and assign the zone to a Bell Controller relay.

-Go to Scheduling > Zone.
-All zones are listed.
+Go to Scheduling > Zones.
+All Zones are listed.